Salute: a gesture of respect, homage, or polite recognition or acknowledgment, especially one made to or by a person when arriving or departing.

 This gesture could simply be a strong feeling verbally expressed, as in the video below.
 But it could also be something more.

-In the martial arts, and in Chinese Martial Arts especially, the salute is physical and yet is packed with meaning.
+In the martial arts, and in Chinese Martial Arts or Kung Fu, especially, the salute is physical and yet is packed with meaning.

 Salutes have been around for a great many years.
 Reaching far back in history, knights greeted each other by raising their visors to show their faces, using a motion that resulted in what looks like a modern Military salute.